-The process of vegetating barren land at the beginning may not have been dissimilar to the colonisation of volcanic islands that form today, such as Surtsey, which formed off Iceland in the 1960s.
+Initially, the process may not have been dissimilar to the colonisation of volcanic islands that form today, such as Surtsey, which formed off Iceland in the 1960s.
 Iceland itself is a relatively new land mass.
-Since land formation has never totally stopped, so we can observe the sequence of events from the moment the lava cools.
-In addition, the colonisation of existing land after it has been volcanically resurfaced also offers insights.
-Though modern eruptions are puny compared to the cataclysm that caused the entire planet to be resurfaced, it is clear that vegetation greens up the land in stages, not all at once.
+Since land formation has never totally stopped, there are opportunities to observe the sequence of events from the moment the lava solidifies.
+The colonisation of existing land after it has been resurfaced by volcanic eruptions also offers insights.
+Though modern eruptions are puny compared to the cataclysm that caused the entire planet to be resurfaced, it is evident that vegetation greens up the land in stages, not all at once.

 Bacteria, fungi and algae are the first to build communities.
 They release chemicals which break the rock into grains.
-Carbon dioxide dissolved in rain water reacts with the silicate minerals, washing some away in solution and turning others into clay.
-Soil bacteria fix nitrogen into compounds useful to plants, whose roots and humic acids further break up the ground, intensifying the weathering process.
-In due time, burrowing ants and earthworms join in the ferment.
+Carbon dioxide dissolved in rainwater creates a weak acid which reacts with the rock minerals, washing some away in solution and turning the residue into clay.
+Soil bacteria fix nitrogen into compounds which are useful to plants.
+Roots and humic acids break up the ground further and enhance the weathering process.
+In due time, burrowing ants and earthworms join the ferment.
 Over months and years, progressively greater depths of rock are converted into fertile soils.
-Energy consumption rises and the biological systems become more complex.
 The succession of events is ecological, not evolutionary.
 Micro-organisms do not evolve into mosses, or mosses into ferns.
 Each group has an independent origin from beyond the area colonised.